 You can prepare for flooding ahead of time by:

-- Checking with the City to see if your house is in a flood prone zone
+- Understanding the flood risk to your area, see if your property is in a flood prone zone - view the Storm Surge Risk Policy

 - Preparing your home and property - if your area is flood prone consider flooring alternatives to carpets